The family signature theorem: Introduction

 For an oriented family of manifolds $\pi : E \to B$, a family signature theorem is an equation between two classes in the (generalised) cohomology of $B$.
 The first should be local in the total space $E$, and arise as the image under a fibre-integration map of a class on $E$ which is locally defined.
 The second should depend only on the local coefficient system on $B$ given by the middle cohomology of the fibres, equipped with its intersection (or linking) form.
 When the fibres have dimension $4k$ and $B$ is a point, it should reduce to Hirzebruch's signature theorem.

 We will discuss several implementations of this idea, in increasing levels of sophistication: firstly in rational cohomology, then in real $K$-theory localised away from 2, and finally in symmetric $L$-theory of the integers.
-Our main contribution is to do so in what we feel is the correct generality, by interpreting ``family of manifolds'' to mean ``topological block bundle''.
-Under more restrictive conditions the results are (well) known: for smooth fibre bundles the rational cohomology statement it due to Atiyah \cite[eq.\ (4.3)]{Atiyah}, and for PL fibre bundles the $L$-theory statement was given by L{\"u}ck and Ranicki \cite[p.\ 184]{LuckRanicki} and its proof outlined.
-As the statement for smooth block bundles in rational cohomology has seen some recent use, and the author will soon need the statement for topological fibre bundles in $L$-theory, it seems appropriate to give a detailed stand-alone account.
+Our main contribution is to do so in what we feel is the correct generality, by interpreting ``family of manifolds'' to mean ``topological block bundle'', i.e.\ block bundles with topological manifold fibres.
+Under more restrictive conditions the results are (well) known: for smooth fibre bundles the rational cohomology statement is due to Atiyah \cite[eq.\ (4.3)]{Atiyah}, and for PL fibre bundles the $L$-theory statement was given by L{\"u}ck and Ranicki \cite[p.\ 184]{LuckRanicki} and its proof outlined.
+As the statement for smooth block bundles in rational cohomology has seen some recent use \cite{EbertReinhold}, and the author will soon need the statement for topological fibre bundles in $L$-theory \cite{GRWPontAlgInd}, it seems appropriate to give a detailed stand-alone account.

 The highlights are: the three forms of the Family Signature Theorem (Theorems \ref{thm:FSTQ}, \ref{thm:FSTSullivan}, \ref{thm:FSTLThy}); triviality of the family signature for families of odd-dimensional manifolds (Theorem \ref{cor:OddFSIsTrivial}); multiplicativity of the signature modulo 4 for local systems over topological manifolds (Corollary \ref{cor:SigMultMeyer}) and for fibrations of Poincar{\'e} complexes (Corollary \ref{cor:MultSigPoinc}); an analysis of the (non)multiplicativity of the de Rham invariant (Section \ref{sec:dRmult}).